Gabriel-A-Rocha/sass-practice/Readme.md

 ### Usage

+To play around with the code, SASS needs to be installed:

+**npm install -g sass**

-To play around with the code, the following command must be run:
+To apply changes automatically upon saving, the following command must be run:

-`sass --watch main.scss main.css`
+**sass --watch main.scss main.css**

-This will transpile the SASS code into ordinary CSS, which can be understood by the browser.
+This will transpile SASS code into ordinary CSS, which is understood by the browser.

 ### Screenshot: